durgamahesh16/artemisia/docs/components/mysql.md

-### LoadToTable:
+### SQLLoad:

 #### Description:

-LoadToTable task is used to load content into a table typically from a file. the configuration object for this task is as shown below.
+SQLLoad task is used to load content into a table typically from a file. the configuration object for this task is as shown below.